Lubbock County, Texas: Politics

 In October 2023, Lubbock County Commissioners passed a "Sanctuary County for the Unborn" ordinance.
 The ordinance outlaws "the act of transporting another person along their roads for an abortion."
 The ordinance is of questionable constitutionality, given the right to interstate travel under the U.S. Constitution.

+Lubbock County contains parts of District 83 and parts of District 84 for representation in the Texas House of Representatives.
+Lubbock County is located within District 28 of the Texas Senate.